- Location Mars Bluff, Florence County

-- 1867 Ephraim didn't keep the property long as he sold it to Robert Legare Singletary in December (2).
+- 1867 Ephraim didn't keep the property long and sold it to Robert Legare Singletary in December (2).

-- 1912 Singletary's widow, Sarah Jane Evans Singletary, sold to Joseph Wilds Wallace in December (2).
+- 1912 Singletary's widow, Sarah Jane Evans Singletary, sold it to Joseph Wilds Wallace in December (2).

 About 1934, Joseph Wilds Wallace, Jr., began calling the plantation Red Doe.
 Red Doe was the name of the horse Andrew Hunter rode during his famous American Revolution escape (2).

-- ?
-Marion Chisholm and Anne Pearce Wallace became owners (2).
+- Circa 1940 Marion Chisholm Wallace and his wife Anne Pearce Wallace acquired Gregg Plantation (2).

 - 1940-1941 The Wallaces restored the house (2).

-- 2006 After passing through generations of Gregg descendants, Robert Pearce Wilkins and family donated the house to Red Doe Plantation, Inc., a nonprofit corporation (2).
+- 2006 After passing through generations of Gregg descendants, Robert Pearce Wilkins and family donated the house to the Pee Dee Rifles organization which created the Red Doe Plantation, Inc., a nonprofit corporation (2).

 References & Resources